wanghaisheng/responsive-landing-page-starter/content/blog/en/best-practices-to-get-started-with-the-vonage-video-api.md

 * **Interactive** - this type of broadcast allows clients to interact with each other by subscribing to each other's stream.
 Important to note that this type of broadcast can only support up to 3,000 subscribers; anything above that will generate an error message.
 Below are things to consider when using this broadcast:

   * Contact support and have them enable simulcast.
 Visit <https://support.tokbox.com/hc/en-us/articles/360029733831-TokBox-Scalable-Video-Simulcast-FAQ> to learn more about Simulcast.
-By default Simulcast is set to heuristic in all API keys, this means that Simulcast will only kick in after the third connection joins the call (this is done to avoid Siimulcast in one-to-one calls).
-Important to note that the first two connections won’t use Simulcast if it is set to heuristic.
+By default Simulcast is set to heuristic in all API keys, this means that Simulcast will only kick in after the third connection joins the call (this is done to avoid Simulcast in one-to-one calls).
+Important to note that the first two connections won’t use Simulcast if it is set to the heuristic.
   * Allow no more than five publishers.
 Keep in mind that the maximum number of subscribers will be impacted when streams increase.
 To get the max subscribers based on the number of publishers, divide the max participants (3,000) by the number of publishers.
-Example: two publishers can have 1,500 subscribers (3,000 divided by 2).
+For example: two publishers can have 1,500 subscribers (3,000 divided by 2).
   * Suppress connection events.
   * See <https://tokbox.com/developer/guides/broadcast/live-interactive-video/>for more information
 * **Live Streaming** - this type of broadcast allows for more than 3,000 subscribers to subscribe to streams.
 There are two types of protocols available to broadcast video, RTMP (Real Time Messaging Protocol) and HLS (HTTP Live Streaming).
-Regardless of which one you choose, limit the number of publishers to five for better experience.
+Regardless of which one you choose, limit the number of publishers to five for a better experience.

 ## HLS vs RTMP

-* HLS supports unlimited number of subscribers where RTMP is limited by the RTMP delivery platform
+* HLS supports an unlimited number of subscribers where RTMP is limited by the RTMP delivery platform
-* HLS is delayed by 15-20 seconds where RTMP, from Vonage’s platform, is delayed by five seconds; this does not include the delay from RTMP delivery platform however as they too will induce delay based on how they process video.
+* HLS is delayed by 15-20 seconds where RTMP, from Vonage’s platform, is delayed by five seconds; this does not include the delay from the RTMP delivery platform however as they too will induce delay based on how they process video.
 * HLS playback is not supported on all browsers but there are plugins that you can use such as flowplayer.
 Playback allows users to go back, video scrubbing (rewind/fast forward) if you will, from the beginning of the livestream then back to the current live stream.
 * HLS/RTMP has a max duration of two hours.
-If broadcast needs to go longer, change the max duration property (max is 10 hours).
+If the broadcast needs to go longer, change the max duration property (max is 10 hours).
 * HLS/RTMP stream automatically stops sixty seconds after the last client disconnects from the session

-To learn more about live streaming such as layouts, max duration and how to start/stop live stream, visit <https://tokbox.com/developer/guides/broadcast/live-streaming/>.
+To learn more about live streaming such as layouts, max duration and how to start/stop the live stream, visit <https://tokbox.com/developer/guides/broadcast/live-streaming/>.

 # User Interface/Experience

-* **Precall Test** - add a precall test where users’ device and connection will be subject to network and hardware test prior to joining a session.
+* **Pre-call Test** - add a pre-call test where users’ device and connection will be subject to network and hardware test prior to joining a session.
 Remember to generate new sessionIDs for every test and let the test run for at least 30 seconds for more accurate results.

   * Publishing/Subscribing video streams - include handlers
   * Javascript - <https://tokbox.com/developer/guides/exception-handling/js/> and <https://tokbox.com/developer/sdks/js/reference/ExceptionEvent.html>
   * IOS - <https://tokbox.com/developer/sdks/ios/reference/Protocols/OTSessionDelegate.html>
   * Android - <https://tokbox.com/developer/sdks/android/reference/>
-* **Audio Fallback** - our media server constantly checks network conditions and if it detects an issue with end users’ connection, it will automatically drop the video and continue with audio only, if packet loss is greater than 15%; and, an event gets sent when this happens.
-It is recommended that such event is displayed on the UI alerting impacted users that the quality of their connection dropped, switching to audio only.
-The threshold to switch to audio-only is not configurable, more information can be found [here](https://tokbox.com/developer/sdks/js/reference/Subscriber.html#event:videoDisableWarning).[](https://tokbox.com/developer/sdks/js/reference/Subscriber.html#event:videoDisableWarning) \
+* **Audio Fallback** - our media server constantly checks network conditions and if it detects an issue with end users’ connection, it will automatically drop the video and continue with audio-only, if packet loss is greater than 15%; and, an event gets sent when this happens.
+It is recommended that such an event is displayed on the UI alerting impacted users that the quality of their connection dropped, switching to audio-only.
+The threshold to switch to audio-only is not configurable, more information can be found [here](https://tokbox.com/developer/sdks/js/reference/Subscriber.html#event:videoDisableWarning).
-  \
   *“audioFallbackEnabled (Boolean) — Whether the stream will use the audio-fallback feature (true) or not (false).
 The audio-fallback feature is available in sessions that use the OpenTok Media Router.
 With the audio-fallback feature enabled (the default), when the server determines that a stream's quality has degraded significantly for a specific subscriber, it disables the video in that subscriber in order to preserve audio quality. “ --<https://tokbox.com/developer/sdks/js/reference/OT.html>*
 * **Reconnecting to session** - when a participant suddenly drops from a session due to network-related issues, it will attempt to reconnect back to the session.
-For better user’s experience, it is recommended that such events are captured and properly displayed to the UI letting the user know that it is attempting to reconnect back to the session.
+For a better user’s experience, it is recommended that such events are captured and properly displayed to the UI letting the user know that it is attempting to reconnect back to the session.
 More information can be found [here](https://tokbox.com/developer/guides/connect-session/js/).
-* **Active speaker** - for audio only session, try adding an audio level meter so that participants can have a visual of who the current active speaker/s is/are.
+* **Active speaker** - for audio-only session, try adding an audio level meter so that participants can have a visual of who the current active speaker/s is/are.
 For video, try changing the layout where the active speaker gets more screen real estate.
 You can use the audioLevelUpdated event that gets sent periodically to make UI adjustments, more information can be found [here](https://tokbox.com/developer/guides/customize-ui/js/).
 * **Loudness detector** - It is good practice to implement a loudness detector to identify when a given user who is muted is trying to speak.
 In this case, the [audioLevelUpdated](https://tokbox.com/developer/sdks/js/reference/AudioLevelUpdatedEvent.html) event will fire with audioLevel set to 0.
 Therefore, it’s necessary to use an AudioContext to avoid this situation.For reference, follow this [blog post](https://vonagedev.medium.com/how-to-create-a-loudness-detector-using-vonage-video-api-8dbcf93595a8).
 * **Report Issue API** - <https://tokbox.com/developer/guides/debugging/js/#report-issue>.
-This allows the end consumer of the application to trigger a unique issue ID from the client side.
+This allows the end consumer of the application to trigger a unique issue ID from the client-side.
 Our customer can store this issue ID and that can be used when raising a ticket with support.
 The issue Id will help to identify the unique connection ID that reported the problem and focus the investigation from support.

 # Features

-* **Chat (text messaging)** - you can send messages using Vonage’s signaling, <https://tokbox.com/developer/sdks/js/reference/Session.html#signal>, but note that messages are not persistent on Vonage’s video platform.
-When adding text messaging functionality , keep in mind that some users may arrive/join a session after text messages were sent; latecomers will be unable to view messages that were sent.
+* **Chat (text messaging)** - you can send messages using Vonage’s signaling <https://tokbox.com/developer/sdks/js/reference/Session.html#signal>, but note that messages are not persistent on Vonage’s video platform.
+When adding text messaging functionality, keep in mind that some users may arrive/join a session after text messages were sent; latecomers will be unable to view messages that were sent.
 Additionally, should you decide to record a session, text messages will not be saved.
 To solve this problem, we recommend using the Nexmo Client SDK (see the sample code, Nexmo in-app messaging, at the end of this document).
 * **Archiving** - there are two types of offerings when it comes to recording, composed and individual stream.
 Below talks about the difference between the two and things to consider

   * Composed